Female kicker makes history at Wilmer-Hutchins High School

 Then they asked the girl's team.

-Aguilar has played soccer since she was two years old and has dreamed of playing football.
+Aguilar has played soccer since she was 2 years old and has dreamed of playing football.

 “I’ve actually been wanting to do this since 6th grade,” she said.